 8 Barak said to her, “If you will go with me, then I will go; but if you will not go with me, I will not go.”

 9 She said, “I will surely go with you.
 Nevertheless, the journey that you take will not be for your honor; for the Lord will sell Sisera into a woman’s hand.”
-Deborah arose, and went with Barak to Kedesh.
+Deborah got up and went with Barak to Kedesh.

 10 Barak called Zebulun and Naphtali together to Kedesh.
 Ten thousand men followed him; and Deborah went up with him.

 11 Now Heber the Kenite had separated himself from the Kenites, from the descendants of Hobab, Moses’ brother-in-law, and had pitched his tent as far as the oak in Zaanannim, which is by Kedesh.